swarnalatha-coder/swarnalatha-m/README.md

-Hello! 👋 I'm Swarnalatha Malkani, a passionate Computer Science and Engineering (CSE) student with a strong interest in technology, software development, and innovation.
-My journey as a CSE student has allowed me to explore various areas of computer science, including Artificial Intelligence (AI), Machine Learning (ML), Data Structures, and Algorithms.
-I am enthusiastic about developing solutions that can address real-world challenges and contribute to technological advancements. 💻
+Hello! 👋 I'm Swarnalatha Malkani, a passionate Computer Science and Engineering (CSE) student currently pursuing my degree at Institute of Aeronautical Engineering,Dundigal.
+With a deep interest in technology, I am eager to explore various aspects of software development, systems programming, and computing theory.
+Through my coursework and hands-on projects, I've gained a solid foundation in data structures, algorithms, web development, and database management.

+I believe that technology has the power to transform industries, and I am determined to develop software solutions that can solve real-world problems.
+As I continue my academic journey, I am excited to grow my skill set in areas such as system design, cloud computing, and DBMS.

 Skills & Technologies:-